mctools/simplebuild-dgcode/doc/source/particlegenerators.rst

 event.
 These source particles are called *primary* particles in Geant4 terminology, and any particle generated indirectly as a result of the simulation of the interactions between particles and the material of the simulation geometry are accordingly denoted *secondary* particles.
+For the case of many neutron scattering studies, an event might consist of a single primary neutron, but it is certainly possible (and normal) for other types of studies to have events with multiple primary particles.

 Whenever creating a new primary particle, a generator module must fully define its initial state, which typically means choosing: